Liz Jarvis: Early life

 Jarvis's mother Eileen was of Irish descent.
 A former secretary, she went on to become a senior social worker before gaining an Open University degree.
 Jarvis's father Harry was a shipping fleet personnel officer from Hampshire who had served in the British Army in the Middle East.

 Her mother was a member of the Labour Party and her father voted Conservative.
-Jarvis has said that politics was discussed at every meal and she was taken on her first march by her mother as a toddler.
+Jarvis has said that politics was debated at every meal and she was taken on her first march by her mother as a toddler.
 She and her younger sister also helped their mother volunteer at women's refuges.
 Jarvis's father, Harry, died suddenly before Jarvis was 21, and her mother, Eileen, died aged 92 in March 2024 after a seven-year struggle with Alzheimer's.

-The first in her family to go to university, Jarvis graduated from the University of Essex in 1989 with a Bachelor of Arts (BA) degree in American literature.
+Jarvis was the first in her family to go to university.
+In 1989, she gained a BA in American literature from the University of Essex.